artem-korolev/arch-on-zfs/README.md

 ## Requirements

+- systemd on host machine (machine you run this script on)

    Script was designed to run in Linux using bash shell.
    It expects environment with **systemd**.

    If it's not **systemd**, then it most probably will install everything correctly.
    But there will be problems in "unmount stage".
 Script will fail to unmount **/mnt/gentoo/{dev,sys,proc}** virtual file systems, and will show you warning about it.
 Just follow suggested steps to manually unmount all datasets and export corresponding pools.
 That way you'll be able to manually finalize installation in non-systemd environment.

+- AMD / Intel processor on target machine

+- Disk with enough space to install Gentoo
+  (minimal installation with ZFS modules)

 ## Usage